-VALERIE FAGAN received a 2012 Ovation Award nomination for Best LeadingActress in a Musical.
-Most recently, she played the Title Role in the new musical Madam Fury's Traveling Show at the 45th Street Theatre.
-Last season, she performed opposite Nathan Lane and Bebe Neuwirth as both Alice and Grandma in Broadway's Addams Family.
+VALERIE FAGAN received a 2012 Los Angeles Ovation Award nomination for Best LeadingActress in a Musical.
+Most recently, she starred as Patsy Cline in Always, Patsy Cline and the Title Role in the new musical Madam Fury's Traveling Show at the 45th Street Theatre.
+On Broadway, Val has performed opposite Nathan Lane and Bebe Neuwirth as both Alice and Grandma in The Addams Family.

 Valerie starred in the original cast of the award winning musical ForbiddenBroadway:Rude Awakening (Drama Desk & Broadway.com Audience Favorite Award.)
 Rude Awakening's original cast album (released through DRG Records) recently debuted on the "Billboard TopCast Album Chart" and Elaine PaigechoseValerie's "On My Phone" as a "Broadway Essential" for her weekly program on the BBC.
 A Forbidden Broadway veteran, Val starred in its critically acclaimed spinoff, Forbidden Vegas where she was chosen by Las Vegas Leading Entertainment Magazine: Showbiz as a "VegasAt Its Best" entertainer.
 She has been described as a"knockout" by the Chicago Tribune, "tremendously versatile and a major talent" by the New York Daily News and"open-hearted witha soprano that can soar" by the New York Times.